 - regular attendance (four contact hours max. absence)

-- to be always on time in online classes
+- to be always on time in class

-- preparation for and active participation in online seminars
+- preparation for and active participation during seminars

 - self-study and homework assignments

 - written assignment: essay of 3500 words; deadline will be 30 September 2022